-Metric/Indicator Baseline/Actual Outcome Expected Outcome Least Restrictive Environment In February of 2022, 77% of students with IEPs were in a general education setting for at least 80% of their school day.
-By February of 2023, 80% of students with IEPs will be in the general education setting for at least 80% of their school day.
-CAASPP 2021-22 ELA: CVHS Mean Scale Score: 2496 Met standard: 16.48% 2021-22 Mathematics: The overall ELA and Math average scores will increase by at least 20 points, with the targeted populations' scores consistent
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Least Restrictive Environment In February of 2023, 77% of students with IEPs were in a general education setting for at least 80% of their school day.
+By February of 2024, 80% of students with IEPs will be in the general education setting for at least 80% of their school day.
+CAASPP 2022-23 ELA: CVHS Mean Scale Score: 2429 Met standard: 8% 2022-23 Mathematics: The overall ELA and Math average scores will increase by at least 25 points, with the targeted populations' scores consistent

-Metric/Indicator Baseline/Actual Outcome Expected Outcome CVHS Mean Scale Score: 2435 Met standard: 0.00% Detailed results by group or population are not currently available. with the overall rate.
-(Dependent on CAASPP Assessment) Graduation Rates The overall graduation rate on the 2020- 21 DASS Dashboard was 90%.
-The graduation rate in the DASS Dashboard has not been updated for 21-22.
-The overall graduation rate will increase to at least 92% with the targeted populations' graduation rate consistent with the overall rate.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome CVHS Mean Scale Score: 2400 Met standard: 0.00% Detailed results by group or population are not currently available. with the overall rate.
+(Dependent on CAASPP Assessment) Graduation Rates The last graduation rate reported by the state from 2022 indicates a four year adjusted cohort graduation rate of 89.8%, an increase of more than 20 percentage points over 2021.
+Our locally determined graduation rate determined by the percentage of graduates from our total number of seniors enrolled was 90% in 2021, 94% in 2022, and 91% in 2023 Graduation rates among targeted populations are statistically consistent with the overall population with the Hispanic graduation rate.
+The overall graduation rate will increase by 2% with the targeted populations' graduation rate consistent with the overall rate.